kubeedge/kubeedge/docs/components/edge/edged.md

 *Fig 7: Secret Message Handling at EdgeD*

 Edged uses the MetaClient module to fetch secrets from MetaManager.
 If edged queries for a new secret which is not yet stored in MetaManager, the request is forwarded to the Cloud.
 Before sending the response containing the secret, MetaManager stores it in a local database.
 Subsequent queries for the same secret key will be retrieved from the database, reducing latency.
 The flow diagram below shows how a secret is fetched from MetaManager and the Cloud.
-It also descibes how the secret is stored in MetaManager.
+It also describes how the secret is stored in MetaManager.

 ![Query Secret](../../images/edged/query-secret-from-edged.png)